 Tangier, the gateway to Africa, sits at the crossroads of the Mediterranean and the Atlantic.
 The city’s highlights include the Kasbah, the Cave of Hercules, and vibrant markets.

-Travel Time: Approximately 3 hours by train from Rabat.
+Travel Time: About 3 hours by train

 Travel Tip: Visit Café Hafa for traditional Moroccan mint tea and a stunning view of the Strait of Gibraltar.